-The Iowa Flood Center maintains a network of over 200 stream stage sensors across the state.
+The Iowa Flood Center maintains a network of nearly 250 stream stage sensors across the state.
 Support for sensor deployment has come from the Iowa Department of Natural Resources, the Iowa Department of Transportation, and research projects at the University of Iowa and Iowa State University.

 Partnership with Iowa Department of Natural Resources

 In 2010, the Iowa Department of Natural Resources (DNR) contracted with the IFC to build and deploy 50 sensors in streams and rivers across the state to supplement the USGS network.
 The DNR selected locations for the sensors and coordinated with local communities; IFC staff and students built and deployed the sensors and developed the database and a web-based map interface for accessing real-time information.
 IFC researchers completed the project in late 2010 after several months of work.

 In 2011, another 50 sensors were built and deployed by the Iowa Flood Center with continued support from the Iowa DNR.
 An additional 50 sensors were deployed in 2014 across Iowa with funding from the DNR.

 Squaw Creek partnership with the Iowa Department of Transportation

 The Iowa Flood Center received financial support from the Iowa Department of Transportation to install 25 sensors in the Squaw Creek watershed near Ames in 2012.
 These sensors help IFC researchers evaluate the performance of a real-time flood forecasting system through a dense network of stream stage sensors and model flood wave propagation in the stream network.